V1EngineeringInc/V1EngineeringInc-Docs/docs/lowrider/index.md

 ![!LR3 Fancy Picture](../img/lr3/nomorethan7.jpg){: loading=lazy width="600"}

 The M3 screws provided with the kit need 6.35mm to 7mm plate thickness.

+!!! note

     If you go thinner you will needs washers, to go thicker you will need to counter bore the heads.
+The DXF contains the counter bore locations, only cut the smaller holes through all.

 [XZ Plate DXF](../img/lr3/XZ Plate.dxf)